FAST Channels in 2026: Free TV Hits 5.7% of US Viewing [Guide]

-Free ad-supported streaming TV now captures 5.7% of total US viewing — exceeding any individual broadcast network.
+Free ad-supported streaming TV now captures 5.7% of total US viewing, more than any individual broadcast network.
 The $12B FAST market is projected to reach $41B by 2035.

-Free ad-supported streaming television captured 5.7% of total US TV viewing in 2025 — more than any individual broadcast network.
-The FAST market generated $12.23 billion in revenue, up from $6 billion just two years prior, and is projected to exceed $41 billion by 2035.
-What started as a dumping ground for reruns has evolved into a legitimate viewing category that now threatens both broadcast TV and the lower tiers of paid streaming.
+Free ad-supported streaming television captured 5.7% of total US TV viewing in 2025 — more than any individual broadcast network (Nielsen The Gauge, 2025).
+The FAST market generated $12.23 billion in revenue, up from $6 billion just two years prior, and is projected to exceed $41 billion by 2035 (Digital TV Research).
+What started as a dumping ground for reruns has become a real viewing category that now competes with both broadcast TV and the lower tiers of paid streaming.

 How FAST channels work